stridecolossus/JOVE/docs/blog/part-3-cube/memory-allocation.md

 }
 ```

-Memory is allocated from the end of the block indicated by the `next` free-space offset:
+Memory requests are allocated from the end of the block indicated by the `next` free-space offset:

 ```java
 BlockDeviceMemory allocate(long size) {